thkkmarketai/thkkmarketai.github.io/about.md

 &emsp;

-　All of financial market participants must spend lots of time to get high-quality and high-originality market information to keep their performance stable.
+　All of financial market participants must spend lots of time to get high-quality market information to keep their performance stable.
 But that information is not provided to everyone equally, and we also need to clarify whether it is true or false.

 　"Information gap" is getting wider and wider by recent digitalization.
 I think it is very essential task to try to reach out the "invisible part" of the financial market, though it's easy to give up and say "Because they are always well-funded and employing lots of PhDs!".
 The more we depend on our "imagination", the less precision we have.